 Hazelnuts are a Northern hemisphere tree, found growing as far north as Canada and as far south as Texas.
 Hazelnut trees need a cold dormancy period for at least 60 days to stimulate production.
 Hazel nut orchards typically have between 80 and 120 trees planted per acre.
 With each tree producing 2,000 hazelnuts on average, a commercial orchard will produce somewhere in the neighborhood of 200,000 hazelnuts per acre.
 Improved production can be achieved employing new propagation methods developed by Tree Plantation.
 All types of hazelnut trees benefit from this growing system including, American hazelnuts, European hazelnuts and Round hazelnuts.

-One backyard hazelnut growing station produces approximately 600 hazelnuts.
+One backyard hazelnut growing station produces approximately 600 hazelnuts from 2 trees.
 Orchardists typically do not graft different varieties of hazelnuts to one another.

 Macadamia Trees - types of nut trees